Veterans Day deals: Free or discounted restaurant offers for veterans, active duty military

 - White Castle: Participating restaurants are offering veterans or active duty military a free combo meal or breakfast combo meal on Nov.
 11. Proof of service or military ID is required.

 Looking for additional deals?
-Military.com and The American Legion have confirmed additional free meals and discounts at plenty of popular national chains.
-Be sure to call ahead at your favorites to confirm whether your local restaurants are participating.
+Military.com and The American Legion have confirmed additional free meals and discounts at many popular national chains.
+Be sure to call ahead at your favorite restaurants to confirm whether your local restaurants are participating.